Code-Institute-Submissions/molacuizine/README.md

 The bag view consisted of a convenient place to view all items added to basket with their associated cost.
 Items could be modified if required in this view.

-The profile page consisted of a form which the user could prefill which could be used at checkout so as to enable a smoother checkout process.
+The profile page consisted of a form which the user could prefill to be subsequently used at checkout so as to enable a smoother checkout process.

 The store management page allowed a convenient place to upload items and update shop online status.